 The oldest Toy Museum in the UK, Pollock’s Toy Museum in Fitzrovia was started in 1956 by Marguerite & Kenneth Fawdry and is run by the Fawdry family to this day.
 It’s home to a unique collection of toys, dolls, puppets, and curios from all over the world, arranged in colourful display cases.
 One of their most notable pieces is “Eric”, one of the world’s oldest teddy bears!

-After being closed for so long due to COVID (most are due open around 17th May 2021) these unique museums in London definitely need your support more than ever, so do consider booking a ticket or planning a visit the next time you’re after something interesting to do in London.
+After being closed for so long due to the pandemic, these unique museums in London definitely need your support more than ever, so do consider booking a ticket or planning a visit the next time you’re after something interesting to do in London.

 More London Tips: